Watergeeks/exploration/apps/SEAO/README.md

 $ pip install -r requirements.txt
 ```

+### Update driver

+Currently there are two Chrome drivers saved in the directory [drivers](drivers/) for two operating systems (i.e. Mac and Windows).

+Depending on what operating system and version of Chrome you are working with, you may have to [redownload the appropriate chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and save it in directory [drivers](drivers/).

+To find out what version of Chrome you need, open a window in Chrome and go to *Help* -> *About Google Chrome*.

 ### Update arguments

 Open [arguments.py](arguments.py) in a text editor to do the following if necessary: